“So, are you going audit or tax??”

 - Set up.
 We have these neat portable screens that pair with our laptops – if we’re feeling super hi-tech, we’ll bring a mobile WiFi.
 Chat for a moment with the Senior, Manager, and whoever else is out at the client with you, then get started on your work.
 You might be set up in a swanky skyscraper office or you might be in a glorified closet – we PS’ers take what we can get.

 - Tackle your assigned sections.
 We generally hit the hardest sections first, so that we can resolve any complex issues early in the audit.
 For an Associate, this section might be “Debt” – auditing a client’s notes payable.
 After you finished Debt, you might turn your attention to a simpler section such as “Cash”.

 - Give a status report.
 Public accounting is somewhat unique – as an entry-level Associate, you are your own boss.
 Sure, you have Managers on each job, but YOU are responsible for managing your various projects and keeping track of deliverables.
-Before heading home, give the Senior a status update on your projects so they can accurately monitor the overall job status and keep the audit on schedule.
+Before heading home, give the Senior and Manager a status update on your projects so they can accurately monitor the overall job status and keep the audit on schedule.

 - Go to happy hour with your co-workers.

 - Play on a firm sports team!
 We have soccer, beach volleyball, kickball, and THREE whole softball teams.
 We take our softball very seriously….or rather just seriously enough. 🙂

 - Assist with firm recruiting events, such as presenting at an on-campus Beta Alpha Psi meeting or attending our annual Summer Leadership event where we get to know high quality candidates (such as yourself) over some mini-golf and yummy food.